Parents Guide to Substance Use + Mental Health

-This guide, a collaboration of the Child Mind Institute and Center on Addiction-Partnership for Drug-Free Kids, provides information on common mental health disorders in adolescence (and the medications that are often used to treat these), tips on identifying substance misuse, and steps to making informed decisions about evaluation and treatment for co-occurring disorders.
+This guide, a collaboration of the Child Mind Institute and Partnership to End Addiction, provides information on common mental health disorders in adolescence (and the medications that are often used to treat these), tips on identifying substance misuse, and steps to making informed decisions about evaluation and treatment for co-occurring disorders.

 An Introduction to Co-Occurring Disorders

 Over 2.3 million adolescents (aged 12-17) and 7.7 million young adults (aged 18-25) used illegal drugs or misused prescription medication in the U.S. in 2014.
 About 2.9 million adolescents and 20.8 million young adults — more than half of the young adult population — consumed alcohol in the past month.

 Mental health disorders are a subject of increasing concern for young adults.
 One in five adolescents has a mental health disorder.
 The most common are anxiety disorders, depression and attention-deficit hyperactivity disorder (ADHD).
 Young people may also struggle with bipolar disorder, schizophrenia and borderline personality disorder.